Skip to main content

 Titanic ocean liner

-But back in 1912, the most infamous cruise ship of all time, RMS Titanic, was the world’s largest cruise ship.
+Both of these ships are massive compared to one of the most infamous ships of all time: RMS Titanic.
+Back in 1912, she was the world’s largest cruise ship.
 Built by the White Star Line, Titanic departed Southampton for its inaugural (and final) voyage in April 1912.

-You might wonder how the Titanic compares to modern cruise ships.
-Like most things in history, a lot has changed since the Titanic was built.
-Engineering has revolutionized the cruise ship industry, with ships being built wider, taller and more technologically advanced than ever.
+Since her construction, a lot has changed in the world of shipbuilding.
+Engineering has revolutionized the cruise ship industry, with ships being built wider, taller, and more technologically advanced than ever.

 Image